 Skip to main content

 Ambient agents are agents that can start work from workspace signals instead of waiting for a chat message.
-They are useful for operations teams, sellers managing customer deployments, and customers who want faster incident context.
+They are useful for operations teams, sellers managing customer installs, and customers who want faster incident context.
 Ambient means “always available”, not “always spending compute”.
 Most ambient agents run as lightweight policies until a configured condition matches.

 What they watch